 - Defects schedule

-- Work health and safety reports
+- Work health and safety, Insurance valuations, Sinking fund and other compliance reports

 We are also available to brief your sales team on the body corporate functions and layout.

 WHAT IS THE BODY CORPORATE AND COMMUNITY MANAGEMENT ACT?